ozchamo/cluster-post-installers-for-yakko/ocpcnv-nfs-csi-install/README.md

-This script automates the installation of OpenShift Virtualisation using NFS as the storage provider with automatic setup.
+This script automates the installation of [OpenShift Virtualisation](https://docs.openshift.com/container-platform/4.16/virt/about_virt/about-virt.html) using the native [Kubernetes CSI NFS driver](https://github.com/kubernetes-csi/csi-driver-nfs) as the storage provider with automatic setup.

+If you are using YAKKO 8.0+, can install YAKKO and then issue 'yakko buildfromtemplate

-USER DEFINED PARAMETERS:
+**USER DEFINED PARAMETERS:**

 These four parameters can be user defined: